Chart Color Schemes

 Springfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects that could impact this region.
-Notable ones are Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Greater Springfield Master Planned Community, and Springview Estate Villages 1, 2, and 3.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified a total of 34 projects likely to affect the area.
+Notable projects include Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Greater Springfield Master Planned Community, and Springview Estate Villages 1, 2, and 3.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.